Eccup

-Eccup is a village in the civil parish of Alwoodley and north of the City of Leeds, West Yorkshire, England.
+Eccup is a village in the parish of Alwoodley and north of the City of Leeds, West Yorkshire, England.
 It is just north of Alwoodley and east of Bramhope and Golden Acre Park.
 Eccup is at the north-west edge of Eccup Reservoir.
+On 1 April 1926 Eccup became a civil parish, being formed from part of Adel cum Eccup, on 1 April 1928 the parish was abolished and merged with Leeds.

 Etymology

 The place-name Eccup is first attested in the Domesday Book of 1086 as Echope.
 It is thought to derive from an Old English personal name Ecca + hōp 'enclosed land amid unpromising land; a small, enclosed valley'.
 It would therefore mean something like 'Ecca's patch of good land'.
+The name is referred to as Ecop in the Coucher Book of Kirkstall Abbey.
 From the sixteenth century the area up to the River Wharfe was known as Adel cum Eccup.
 Adel is about 2 miles south-west of Eccup.

 Burden Head Farm, just to the north of the village, is also first attested in the Domesday book, as Burgedurun and Burgheduru’.
 It is thought to come from the Old English words burg ('fortified place') and dūn; thus it once meant 'hill of the fortification'.